zcoo/fluss/website/community/dev/ide-setup.md

 ### Copyright Profile

-Every file needs to include the Alibaba license as a header.
+Every file needs to include the Apache license as a header.
 This can be automated in IntelliJ by adding a Copyright profile:

 1. Go to "Settings" → "Editor" → "Copyright" → "Copyright Profiles".
-2. Add a new profile and name it "Alibaba".
+2. Add a new profile and name it "Apache".
 3. Add the following text as the license text:

 ```text